EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

 CMD supervisord -c /etc/supervisor.conf
 ```

-I also like to make my life easier and provide the Makefile that automates common project-related tasks:
+I also like to make my life easier and provide the Makefile that automates common project-​related tasks:

 ```Makefile
 build: